surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.48.8-dev.2 (2017/12/03)**
+**Version 3.48.8-b.1 (2017/12/05)**

 * *New Features*
 	* None
 * *Improvements*
-	* Use the sharing URL instead of the shortlink when checking for duplicate meta tags if PHP "open_basedir" is defined (PHP cURL cannot follow redirects when "open_basedir" is defined).
+	* Use the sharing URL instead of the shortlink when checking for duplicate meta tags if PHP "open_basedir" is defined (PHP's cURL cannot follow redirects when "open_basedir" is defined).
 * *Bugfixes*
 	* Fixed the return value from WpssoProUtilUser get_options() for an invalid user id (should be an empty array, not false).
 * *Developer Notes*
-	* None
+	* Updated the MobileDetect library from version 2.8.19 to 2.8.28.

 **Version 3.48.7 (2017/11/29)**